Anticipatory Care Planning (ACP)

 • NHS 24

 The KIS has information that NHS staff should know if you need urgent or emergency treatment and care.
-Anyone can ask their GP for a KIS to be started for them.
-Your doctor, nurse or care worker may ask if you wish to have one.
+Anyone can ask their GP if they have a KIS or ask for one to be started.

 Other health records

 Over time your health and situation may change.
-Your anticipatory care plan can be updated at any time.
+Your future care plan can be updated at any time.
 You can ask for this to happen.
-Your GP, nurse, or another professional may suggest reviewing your plan.
+Your GP, nurse, or another healthcare professional or care worker may suggest reviewing your plan.

 Further information about planning ahead

 Changes in your health can affect all aspects of your life.
-Some people will need advice about legal and financial planning from a lawyer or advice centre.
+Some people choose to get advice about legal and financial planning from a lawyer or advice centre.

 Read further information about: